 The creation of hub schools with the School of Education’s strong community engagement continually builds a new level of collaboration between the university and the teaching profession.
 Our leading Teacher Professional Learning, applied research, public lecture and accredited courses lead the study and practice of education in Australia.

-Our twin strategies – UNSW School of Education and Beverly Hills Girls High School:
+Our twin strategies – UNSW School of Education and BHGHS:

 Enhancing student engagement and the practical experience of student teachers, using our student engagement program in MTeach.

-The Hub School was launched on Friday, 11 December at Beverly Hills Girls High School.
+The Hub School was launched on Friday, 11 December at BHGHS.
 The Hon.
-Adrian Piccoli, Minister of Education, spoke of the importance of ensuring that the best quality teachers graduate and are available to teach our greatest capital, our children.
-Associate Professor Tony Loughland, Director of the UNSW MENTOR strategic initiative in Teacher Professional Learning at UNSW School of Education, initiated the provision of quality professional learning for the partnership through the presentation of a NESA accredited workshop on Mentoring for Adaptability to all BHGHS staff.
+Adrian Piccoli, Minister of Education, spoke of the importance of ensuring that the best-quality teachers graduate and are available to teach our greatest capital, our children.
+Associate Professor Tony Loughland, Director of the UNSW MENTOR strategic initiative in Teacher Professional Learning at UNSW School of Education, initiated the provision of quality professional learning for the partnership through the presentation of a NESA-accredited workshop on Mentoring for Adaptability to all BHGHS staff.
 Teacher adaptability is a key disposition in the complex working environment of schools and classrooms, and a key selection criterion for future teachers.
-As a vital component of its activity, this partnership plans to trial an adaptability scale that allows teacher adaptability to become part of the professional learning repertoire for teachers across the career span.
+As a vital component of its activity, this partnership plans to trial an adaptability scale that allows teacher adaptability to become part of the professional learning repertoire for teachers across their career span.

-The School of Education at UNSW’s partnership with the Association of Independent Schools (AIS) works on extending and strengthening in the following activities:
+The School of Education and UNSW’s partnership with the Association of Independent Schools (AIS) works on extending and strengthening the following activities:

 The university and the schools collaborate to enhance professional experience for preservice teachers, cooperative seminars, symposiums, workshops and conferences for teachers and aspiring leaders and joint hosting of high-profile international visitors in key areas of educational innovation.

 We have strong connections with several international partners.
 Our international engagement includes providing English language immersion programs for pre-service and in-service teachers from Hong Kong, Vietnam and Singapore.
-We are also involved in research and development projects with government departments of education in the Asia-Pacific region.
+We’re also involved in research and development projects with government departments of education in the Asia-Pacific region.